diogopribeiro/Limn/README.md

 >   )
 > ```

-`Limn`s can be persisted on the app's container.
-This may be useful to store certain values for later comparison:
+`Limn`s can be persisted on the app's container, which may be useful to store certain values for later comparison:

 ```swift
 struct MainView: View {